OCaml: Features

+The bytecode compiler supports operation on any 32- or 64-bit architecture when native code generation is not available, requiring only a C compiler.

 OCaml bytecode and native code programs can be written in a multithreaded style, with preemptive context switching.
 OCaml threads in the same domain execute by time sharing only.
 However, an OCaml program can contain several domains.
-There are several libraries for distributed computing such as Functory and ocamlnet/Plasma.

-Development environment

-Since 2011, many new tools and libraries have been contributed to the OCaml development environment: